Training and development

 To enquire or book onto any of the training above please contact University Centre, Shrewsbury on 01743 297168 or email email@example.com

 SENCO network meetings

 Find out more from our SENCO network meetings page.

 Teaching assistant network meetings

 Find details of teaching assistant network meetings from our SENCO network meetings page.
-The last teaching assistant network meeting took place on Wednesday 30 January 2019.
-These are the documents from the meeting:

 Therapeutic working for key adults training